Natividad Almeda-López

 Natividad Almeda-López (8 September 1892 – 22 January 1977) was a suffragist and the first female lawyer in the Philippines, passing the bar in 1914 and the first woman to defend a woman in a court of law.
 She was also the first female judge of the municipal court of Manila.
 She has been described as a "beacon in the feminist movement".
+She was also the founder of the Manila Children's and Lying-in Hospital and a board member and president of the La Protección de la Infancia, the first charity organization in the Philippines.